This site requires a more recent version of Adobe Flash Player to function properly.

 Demand for cheaper shipping options and higher competition from sea-borne shipping

 There has been a clear trend of customers shifting from premium services to slower or deferred products while seeking lower shipping expenses.
 The air freight carriers are accordingly facing higher market share competition with seaborne shipping that offers lower rates.
-These trends could continue through 2013.

-Increased international trade in finished goods translates into more packages shipped longer distances.
+Increased international trade in finished goods translates into more packages shipped over longer distances.
 But the potential benefits of international trade for UPS are not limited to growth in the parcel carrier market.
 Many developed world businesses already purchase materials they use from abroad, and this practice which is known as global sourcing is on the rise.

 For businesses, the downside of global sourcing is complex supply chains that present previously unknown risks.
 For businesses facing import/export regulations and international transportation logistics for the first time, the appeal of outsourcing supply chain management is obvious.
 UPS Supply Chain Solutions hopes to capitalize on a projected increase in the market for third party supply chain managers.